Gremydon/my-dna-diet/README.md

 ## 📋 How to Use

 1. **Select a Profile** - Choose from Don, Lora, Mocha, or Punkin
+2. **Upload Personal Intolerances** - Click "Upload Intolerances" to add your own data
-2. **Scan or Input** - Use camera to scan labels or manually type ingredients
+3. **Scan or Input** - Use camera to scan labels or manually type ingredients
-3. **Review Results** - See which ingredients match your intolerance list
+4. **Review Results** - See which ingredients match your intolerance list
-4. **Export Data** - Download your intolerance list as CSV
+5. **Export Data** - Download your intolerance list as CSV or JSON

+### 📤 Adding Your Personal Intolerances

+**Option 1: Upload JSON File**
+- Download the sample template: `sample-intolerances-template.json`
+- Edit it with your personal intolerance data
+- Upload via the "Upload Intolerances" button

+**Option 2: Manual Entry**
+- Use the form in the upload modal to add items one by one
+- Specify food item, category, and severity level (1-3)
+- Save your changes to make them available in your profile

+### 🗑️ Profile Management

+**For Beta Testers & Personal Use:**
+- **Remove Example Profiles**: Click the ❌ button next to Don, Lora, Mocha, or Punkin to remove them
+- **Fully Personalized Experience**: Once all example profiles are removed, the app focuses entirely on your personal data
+- **Clean Interface**: No more example data cluttering your personal intolerance scanning experience
+- **Easy Restoration**: Simply refresh the page to restore example profiles if needed

+**Perfect for:**
+- Personal dietary management
+- Beta testing with real users
+- Creating family member profiles
+- Professional nutrition consultations

 ## 🔧 Development